figoya/low-co2-state-manager/README.md

 <script type="importmap">
   {
     "imports": {
-      "low-carbon-state-manager": "/node_modules/low-carbon-state-manager/dist/index.min.js"
+      "low-co2-state-manager": "/node_modules/low-co2-state-manager/dist/index.min.js"
     }
   }
 </script>
 ```
 3. Inside `"/js/my-script.js"` add
 ```
-import { package-name } from 'low-carbon-state-manager';
+import { package-name } from 'low-co2-state-manager';
 ```
 Warning: Import Maps are a nice way to make your import addresses more tidy and managable but there isn't good browser support yet, which means that the 35K `es-module-shims` is required.
-This shim is around 35K, not a huge size but 10 times larger than low-carbon-state-manager, making it less low carbon.
+This shim is around 35K, not a huge size but 10 times larger than low-co2-state-manager, making it higher in CO2 emissions.

 ### Using an Import Map with a CDN